Understanding and Managing Canine Skin Allergies

 Hair Loss and Coat Changes

-• Patchy Hair Loss: Excessive licking, scratching, or chewing often leads to thinning fur or bald patches, particularly around irritated areas.
+• Patchy Hair Loss: Excessive licking, scratching, or chewing can often lead to thinning fur or bald patches, particularly in areas that are irritated.

 • Coat Texture Changes: Allergies can affect the texture of a dog’s coat, making it appear dull or brittle.